-Now run the Firmware Upgrade Utility and entered 192.168.1.1 in the Router IP.
+Then I ran the Firmware Upgrade Utility and entered 192.168.1.1 in the Router IP.
 I selected the latest firmware file (with the .all extension) and enter the admin password in the password field.

 I clicked Send and the firmware updated, and the router rebooted.

 I was then unable to connect to the router as it had kept the original settings, so, after reconfiguring my laptop network settings, I was able to connect to the router and verify all the settings.
 No more “Firmware Damage” or “the router will die after reboot”.

 The router was then swapped out at the client’s site and all is back up and running.